Annabelhxy/cse15l-lab-reports/lab-report3.md

 ## Search files greater than or less than specified size by using -size
 This command will search all files which are greater than or less than the sepecific size.
 It depends on the sign in front of the words size. i.e. If it is "-", it will search for all files less than the specific size; if it is "+", it will search for all files greater than the specific size.
 The specific size is behind the sign.
+For instance, example 1 searches files with size less than 10k and example 2 searches files with size greater than 100k.
 It's useful to find the files in the specific size range.
 Source: [LINK](https://linuxconfig.org/how-to-use-find-command-to-search-for-files-based-on-file-size)

 E.g.1
 ```